Asplund-Samuelsson/furee/README.md

 data/Ralstonia_H16_A0999_FBPase.fasta \
 data/Ralstonia_H16_B1390_FBPase.fasta \
 data/Syn6803_P73922_FBPase.fasta \
-> intermediate/FBPase_targets.fasta
+> intermediate/FBPase_queries.fasta
 ```

-We are now ready to use the target sequences to prepare the evotuning training data.
+We are now ready to use the query sequences to prepare the evotuning training data.

 ### 2. Prepare training data

-The target sequences are used for JackHMMer searches against the UniProt sequence database and subsequently filtered (see table below for more details).
-We run a preparation script with the target sequences, the _in silico_ evolution target sequence, and direct the output to a directory of choice:
+The query sequences are used for JackHMMer searches against the UniProt sequence database and subsequently filtered (see table below for more details).
+We run a preparation script with the query sequences, the _in silico_ evolution target sequence, and direct the output to a directory of choice:

 ```
 source/preparation.sh \
-intermediate/FBPase_targets.fasta \
+intermediate/FBPase_queries.fasta \
 data/Syn6803_P73922_FBPase.fasta \
 results/FBPase
 ```